 Intellectual Property Prosecution: strategic development of complex patent portfolios for companies, universities and research institutions, including preparing and prosecuting patent applications in the fields of biochemistry, molecular and cell biology, immunology, biochemical and molecular diagnostics, pharmaceuticals, microbiology, molecular genetics, pharmacogenomics, recombinant technologies, enzyme replacement therapy, gene therapy, bioinformatics, drug discovery, medical devices and chemistry; due diligence investigations; freedom-to-operate studies; non-infringement and invalidity analysis.

-Post-Grant Challenge: represent clients in interference and various foreign opposition proceedings.
+Post-Grant Challenge: represent clients in inter partes review interference and various foreign opposition proceedings.

 Technology Transactions & Licensing: advising clients on matters relating to technology or material transfer, licensing and research collaborations.